 While snooping may lead to the discovery that your partner has been unfaithful or has hidden something else from you, under Australia’s no fault divorce laws such evidence is not required for the Family Court to grant a divorce.

-In my experience, open communication between couples always trumps snooping.
+It's common sense though - open communication between couples always trumps snooping.